Nuestra Señora de la Concepción: Capture by Sir Francis Drake

 At the helm of his ship Golden Hind, Sir Francis Drake had slipped into the Pacific Ocean via the strait of Magellan in 1578 without the knowledge of the Spanish authorities in South America.
 Privateers and pirates were common during the 16th century throughout the Spanish Main but were unheard of in the Pacific.
-Accordingly, the South American settlements were not prepared for the attack of "el Draque" (Spanish pronunciation of Sir Francis' last name), as Drake was to be known to his Spanish victims.
-During this trip, Drake pillaged El Callao (Peru's main port) and was able to gather information regarding the treasure ship Cagafuego, which was sailing toward Panama laden with silver and jewels.
+Accordingly, the South American settlements were not prepared for the attack of "el Draque", as Drake was to be known to his Spanish victims.
+During this trip, Drake pillaged Peru's main port El Callao and was able to gather information regarding the treasure ship Cagafuego, which was sailing toward Panama laden with silver and jewels.

 Golden Hind caught up with Cagafuego on 1 March 1579, in the vicinity of Esmeraldas, Ecuador.
 Since it was the middle of the day and Drake did not want to arouse suspicions by reducing sails, he trailed some wine casks behind Golden Hind to slow her progress and allow enough time for night to fall.
 In the early evening, after disguising Golden Hind as a merchantman, Drake finally came alongside his target and, when the Spanish captain San Juan de Antón refused to surrender, opened fire.

 Golden Hind's first broadside took off Cagafuego's mizzenmast.
 When the English sailors opened fire with muskets and crossbows, Golden Hind came alongside, with a boarding party.
 Since they were not expecting English ships to be in the Pacific, Cagafuego's crew was taken completely by surprise and surrendered quickly and without much resistance.
 Once in control of the galleon, Drake brought both ships to a secluded stretch of coastline and over the course of the next six days unloaded the treasure.

 Drake was pleased at his good luck in capturing the galleon, and he showed it by dining with Cagafuego's officers and gentleman passengers.
 He offloaded his captives a short time later, and gave each one gifts appropriate to their rank, as well as a letter of safe conduct.
 Laden with the treasure from Cagafuego, Golden Hind continued its voyage first to New Albion, then westward, completing the second circumnavigation of the earth by returning to Plymouth, England, on 26 September 1580.

 The ship's nickname of "Cagafuego"

 Nuestra Señora de la Concepción was reportedly nicknamed Cagafuego, meaning "shitfire" (or "fireshitter"), by her Spanish sailors.
 The Early Modern Spanish verb caca "defecate" was derived from the Latin cacare.
-(Caca mutated into caga in modern Spanish and the formation "shitfire" into "cagafuego".)
+Caca then mutated into caga in modern Spanish and the formation "shitfire" into "cagafuego".